 |Secretary (no director)||Francisco de Borja Real de Asúa Echavarría||28.01.2014||-|

-All appointments of members of the Board of Directors and Managing Directors or similar positions, since the Appointments and Remunerations Committee was set up (previously the Appointments and Remunerations Committee), have been agreed and approved.
+All appointments of members of the Board of Directors and Managing Directors or similar positions, since the Appointments Committee was set up (previously the Appointments and Remunerations Committee), have been agreed and approved.

 With an extensive career in the financial and insurance sector, Luis Rodríguez González (Barcelona, 1955) is appointed president of the Corporative Credit Bank on January 28, 2014.
 Until that moment and during the last years, he had been Finance Manager of Cajamar Caja Rural.